veritaem/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 And if you get through all the above - make `lambdata` better!
 Implement 2 more helper functions, and/or refactor your code to be more object-oriented.

+proof of docker upload WIP:

+Installing collected packages: Lambdata-veritaem Successfully installed Lambdata-veritaem-0.0.10 Success!
+Removing intermediate container 802833ad622f
+ ---> 6805d1995a3b
+Successfully built 6805d1995a3b
+Successfully tagged veritaem/dock1:python
+SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
+All files and directories added to build context will have '-rwxr-xr-x' permissions.
+It is recommended to double check and reset permissions for sensitive files and directories.